ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_1_basics.md

 total_scores = scores[0] + scores[1] + scores[2] + scores[3]
 mean_scores = total_scores / 4
 ```
-<p style="font-size:18px;">There are much better solutions to this, for example the iteration over all scores can be done with the built-in function sum()
+<p >There are much better solutions to this, for example the iteration over all scores can be done with the built-in function sum()
 and the total number of score-values can be found using the len() function.
 A one-line solution could look like this:</p>

 ```python